philcryer/fak3r.com/content/post/howto-use-systemd-to-control-vpn-connections.md

 +++

-Today I had a case where a user wanted a Linux server to connect to a particular VPN, and we didn't want to make it use some hacky way like putting a script in `/etc/rc.local` By using `systemd` we learned how to use it to control connecting to the VPNs, using the [OpenVPN client](https://openvpn.net/).
+Today I had a case where a coworker wanted a Linux server to connect to a particular VPN, and we didn't want to make it use some hacky way like putting a script in `/etc/rc.local` for it to run on boot.
+By using `systemd` we learned how to use it to control connecting to the VPNs, using the [OpenVPN client](https://openvpn.net/).

 # Steps